 The Act deals with matters relating to slavery, servitude and forced or compulsory labour and human trafficking.
-Section 54 of the Act requires every commercial organisation carrying on business in the UK, with a total annual turnover of £36m or more, to produce a slavery and human trafficking statement for each financial year of the organisation.
+Section 54 of the Act requires every commercial organisation carrying out business in the UK, with a total annual turnover of £36m or more, to produce a slavery and human trafficking statement for each financial year of the organisation.
+This statement must set out the steps the organisation has taken to ensure that slavery and human trafficking is not taking place in their own business and supply chains.